-ASC tutors provide thorough support for IRSC students in many areas of academic study.
 ASC math tutors assist students in algebra, trigonometry, calculus, geometry, logic and statistics.
 English and reading tutors help students with class writing assignments, English language skills and reading comprehension.
 Science and health science tutors provide academic support for chemistry, biology, physics, anatomy and physiology, and health science applications, such as drug calculations and nutrition.
+Science resources include models, charts, microscopes, and slides.
 Students can check on tutor availability for assistance with specific coursework by contacting the ASC.

-Textbooks, computer programs, handouts and audio visual resources are available in the ASC to assist students and reinforce classroom learning.
-Science resources include models, charts, microscopes, and slides.

-Each semester, the ASC presents a series of academic workshops.
-Nursing math, chemistry, factoring, genetics, chi-square, pre-writing strategies, and writing and structuring essays are examples of workshop topics.
-Guided study review sessions are scheduled to support classroom quizzes, tests and exams.
+Each semester, guided study review sessions are scheduled to support classroom quizzes, tests and exams.
 NLN and FTCE GKT prep seminars are offered throughout the year as needed.
 The ASC’s Writing Centers provide in-depth support to students working on research papers and essays.
 Individual and group appointments are available.
 Additionally, English and reading tutors at all campuses can provide guidance on the preparation, planning and formatting of essays and research papers as well as on the rules of grammar and punctuation.
 For those students who are unable to visit the ASC, online writing assistance is also available.

 The ASC computer lab offers support in, and use of, a wide variety of computer programs required by many courses.
 These include English, reading, science, and math programs as well as Microsoft Office software.
 At several campuses, SmartBoards and breakout rooms are available for student use.